Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-1.0.0/api/Unity.Networking.Transport.Utilities.md

 <div class="section">

 A NativeMultiQueue is a set of several FIFO queues split into buckets.
-Each bucket has its own first and last item and each bucket can have items pushed and popped individually.
+Each bucket has its own first and last item, and each bucket can have items pushed and popped individually.

 </div>